lubojr/naucse.python.cz/lessons/git-en/collaboration/index.md

 Not all are hosted using Git.
 Neither are all of a high quality; anyone can publish any piece of their own work, so the Internet is filled with unfinished projects, abandoned ideas and failed experiments.
-Unfortunatelly, not all authors are friendly either.
+Unfortunately, not all authors are friendly either.

 On the other hand, open-source applications have their benefits too: not only can they help others to learn how to create them,